 Contributors and Detractors

-For the quarter ended June 30, 2024, the China Small Companies Fund returned -1.9%, (I Acc USD) while its benchmark, the MSCI China Small Cap Index, returned 1.98% over the same period.
+For the quarter ended September 30, 2025, the China Discovery Fund returned 20.76%, (I Acc USD) while its benchmark, the MSCI China Small Cap Index, returned 25.16% over the same period.

-On a sector basis, the top three contributors to relative performance were real estate due to stock selection, industrials due to an overweight allocation and health care due to an underweight allocation.
-The top three detractors were consumer discretionary, information technology (IT) and materials due to stock selection.
+On a sector basis, the top three contributors to relative performance were information technology (IT), energy and industrials due to stock selection.
+The top three detractors were materials, communication services and consumer staples due to stock selection.

 Outlook